 What is Service?

-As the saying goes, children are our future, which leads to the question – what are we offering in our schools to support students to develop positive core values and understand, on a deep level, the need to connect with and take action to bring about positive change in the world around them?
+Which leads to the question – what are we offering in our schools to support students to develop core values and deeply understand the need to connect with and take action to bring about positive change in the world around them?

 Does service really help communities and students involved?